Overview

 Browse the marketplace or follow a direct link shared by the seller

-Purchase with protection using a credit card, debit card, or PayPal.
+Purchase with protection using a credit card or debit card.
 Payment is authorized but not captured until the transaction completes

 Receive the item via same-day Trexity delivery or arrange pickup with the seller

 Confirm receipt to release payment.
-If something goes wrong, the authorized payment can be voided or refunded
+If something goes wrong, the authorized payment can be voided or refunded.
+The ShopBroker Promise buyer protection guarantee covers items not as described: buyers can file a claim through a structured inspection-and-claims process for resolution

 Payment Protection Model

 ShopBroker does not hold customer funds.
-Payments are processed through Stripe Connect or PayPal Commerce Platform using an authorize-and-capture model:
+Payments are processed through PayPal Commerce Platform or Stripe Connect using an authorize-and-capture model:

 At checkout: The buyer's payment method is authorized (not charged)

-On delivery/pickup: The authorization is captured, and funds transfer to the seller minus the service fee
+On delivery or pickup: The authorization is captured, and funds transfer to the seller minus the service fee

 This model provides buyer protection (payment is captured only on confirmed receipt) and seller protection (authorized payment captured on confirmed delivery).